This article will be of interest to you if you are seeing messages like this in a logfile, or printed to stdErr for your process:

 There is a set of flags that you can use to control the Safepoint Profiler:

-For more information on safepoint profiling, including a more detailed overview and advice on how to read the output, see Section 8.4, Safepoint Profiler of the Zing User Guide.
+For more information on safepoint profiling, including a more detailed overview and advice on how to read the output, please consult the Safepoint Profiler section of the Zing User Guide.